OBF/obf-docs/Travel_fellowships.md

 There is no cash value beyond eligible and documented expenses.
 All reimbursement claims must be filed (and all prerequisites for receiving payment must be met, see below) within 3 months after the conclusion of the event, after which the fellowship award expires.

-We will ask you to the state for our records that none of your claimed expenses have been or will be reimbursed from another source (for example, your employer, or a grant).
+We will ask the fellowship awardess to the state for our records that none of their claimed expenses have been or will be reimbursed from another source (for example, their employer, or other grants).